fastify/fastify/docs/Guides/Serverless.md

 As explained [in issue
 #946](https://github.com/fastify/fastify/issues/946#issuecomment-766319521),
-since the Google Cloud Functions platform parses the body of the request before it arrives into Fastify instance, troubling the body request in case of `POST` and `PATCH` methods, you need to add a custom [`Content-Type Parser`](../Reference/ContentTypeParser.md) to mitigate this behavior.
+since the Google Cloud Functions platform parses the body of the request before it arrives at the Fastify instance, troubling the body request in case of `POST` and `PATCH` methods, you need to add a custom [`Content-Type Parser`](../Reference/ContentTypeParser.md) to mitigate this behavior.